juliendelplanque/JRPC/README.md

 - Only depends on Pharo's built-in packages.
 - Uses STONJSON to parse JSON internally.
 - Transport agnostic (like JSON-RPC 2.0 spec claims).
-- Can currently be used over HTTP but easily extendable.
+- Can currently be used over
+  - HTTP
+  - TCP
+- It is easy to add other transport layers.
 - Additional `data` when an error occured in the `error` object.

 ## Examples